MeltwaterArchive/storyplayer/modules/aws/fromAws.md

 _fromAws()_ allows you to obtain PHP clients for Amazon Web Services.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\AwsDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromAws_.

 ## Behaviour And Return Codes